nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Customisation

-#### Allow global disabling of schemas, like files {{Also available in '10.10'}}
+#### Allow Global Disabling of Schemas, Like Files
+(also available in 10.10)

 We can now disable an existing schema (make it so that it's ignored whenever a doctype references it, or when the list of all schemas is returned).
 For instance, some use cases require that no attachments are created in the platform.
 With this feature, this becomes possible by simply disabling the files schema.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27962](https://jira.nuxeo.com/browse/NXP-27962)

-#### Allow global disabling of facets, like Versionable {{Also available in '10.10'}}
+#### Allow Global Disabling of Facets, Like Versionable
+(also available in 10.10)

 A facet can be globally disabled.
 For instance, some use cases require that no versions are created in the platform.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27873](https://jira.nuxeo.com/browse/NXP-27873)

-#### Allow Map and List in Nuxeo Platform List template parameters
+#### Allow Map and List in Nuxeo Platform List Template Parameters

 It is now possible to contribute a complex structure as `templateParam`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27613](https://jira.nuxeo.com/browse/NXP-27613)

-#### Improve openId provider descriptor to handle user info request authentication per bearer {{Also available in '10.10'}}
+#### Improve OpenID Provider Descriptor to Handle User Info Request Authentication per Bearer
+(also available in 10.10)

-We improved OpenID provider in order to be able to choose between authentication though query parameters or through Authentication header.
+We improved OpenID provider to be able to choose between authentication though query parameters or through Authentication header.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-27446](https://jira.nuxeo.com/browse/NXP-27446)

-### Packaging/Distribution/Miscellaneous
+### Packaging / Distribution / Miscellaneous

 #### Tomcat 9.0.35